EthosHack/.github/profile/README.md

 - Except for the core team, no guests should be brought to the event premises.
 - Discrimination based on caste, culture, race, ethnicity, language, etc., will not be tolerated and may result in disqualification.

-## About ICES Nepal (Innovative Computer Engineering Students' Society)
+## About i-CES Nepal (Innovative Computer Engineering Students' Society)
-Innovative Computer Engineering Students' Society (ICES Nepal) is established with a strong motive to educate, promote, explore, research, and compete in the field of Computer Engineering.
-It provides a platform for students to showcase their interest in computer programming and related projects.
-ICES Nepal conducts seminars, presentations, documentary shows, and competitions to enhance the engineering skills of technical students in a practical way.
-As one of the best representatives of the Western Region Campus, ICES Nepal actively participates in national and local level programming competitions.
+Innovative Computer Engineering Students' Society (i-CES Nepal) is established with a strong motive to educate, promote, explore, research, and compete in the field of Electronics and Computer Engineering.
+It provides a platform for students to showcase their interest in computer programming and related projects. i-CES Nepal conducts seminars, presentations, documentary shows, and competitions to enhance the engineering skills of technical students in a practical way.
+As one of the best representatives of the Western Region Campus, i-CES Nepal actively participates in national and local level programming competitions.

 ## Contact Information